mohamedhamidat/games/README.md

 ### Hi everyone
-In this repo you will finad simple games developed using pygame and python 3
+In this repo you will find simple games developed using pygame and python 3

 ### Code Requirements